Arborea-s-home/Lucus_Feroniae_archaeobotanical/README.md

-# Lucus Feroniae — dataset and web map
+# Lucus Feroniae — dataset

 This repository contains repository for all archaeobotanlical occurences from Lucus Feroniae's archeaeological site.
 The data model has three tables (1→N cascades):